asfyra/dscKeybusInterface/README.md

 # DSC Keybus Interface for Sigma MC-08
 This repo is a fork from https://github.com/taligentx/dscKeybusInterface
-# DSC Keybus Interface for Sigma MC-08
-This repo is a fork from https://github.com/taligentx/dscKeybusInterface

 I have made the required changes for the library to be able to support some old Sigma MC-08 alarm systems.
 This implementation uses the following key mappings: